mzmine/mzmine_documentation/docs/visualization_modules/raw_data_overview/raw_data_overview.md

 # **Raw data overview (LC-MS)**

 Raw data overview allows user to explore both chromatogram and MS views across all the selected files.
 By double-clicking on the raw file of interest in the "MS data files" tab, **Raw data overview** tab will open in the main content pane.
 Raw data overview can either display single or multiple overlaid chromatograms, depending on how many raw files are selected.
+Additionally, it can be accessed through: Visualization → Raw data overview.

 The view consists of three panes - chromatogram representation (on the left), mass spectrum (on the right), and table with tabs containing additional information about raw data files.